haakonRefsvik/apex/README.md

     The code is well documented and commented.
 Each function or file explains what it does.

 # How to run the app:
+    1. Clone this Github repository
+    2. Open the REpository in ANdroid Studio
+    3. The recommended emulator is Resizable Experimental 33/34, since that is the emulator the code has been tested on.
+    4. Follow the steps under to fix error caused by missing keys

 ## IFI-Proxy:

     The API key for the project, which we use to retrive weather data, is not included.
 This is due to security reasons.